NickCalabs/nickcalabs.github.io/_posts/Books/2017-10-29-Making-it-All-Work.markdown

 <figure><img src="img/makingit.jpg"/></figure>

-<p>Little tricks like choosing to do the most daunting and complicated task first thing in the morning is a big trick that can help you win.
+<p>Little tips like choosing to do the most daunting and complicated task first thing in the morning is a big trick that can help you win.
 You’re smart enough to know yourself and how you may prefer to defer a certain task so by putting it in front of you as soon as you sit at the desk once you enter the office without the opportunity to even see anything else is merely falling into your own trap and for your own good.
 Perhaps creating arbitrary due dates for tasks that are open-ended but need to get done sometime is another way of trapping yourself into doing something.
 If you see it doesn’t <em>need</em> to be done by this week, you’ll just take care of it next week — the problem is that once next week comes around you’ll fall back into your deferment cycle.
 Something as simple as a due date next to the item on your task manager can put just enough pressure on you to get the task done. </p>

 <p>The text talks a great deal about distractions and setting priorities as well.
 As we talked about from <a href="http://nickcalabro.com/Deep-Work-Book-Review">Cal Newport’s Deep Work</a>, notifications and email are some of the leading causes of slacking.
 The text paints painfully true pictures of how we’ll drop the most important thing for a measly email because the excitement and anticipation force you to learn whether it’s spam, a coupon, or even a job offer. </p>